Enter your Zip Code to find your nearest dealer:

 Hand holding pH scale under water

-As you can see, low pH or “acidic” solutions are not always dangerous, many low pH liquids (AKA acids) are perfectly natural and safe.
+As you can see, low pH or “acidic” solutions are not always dangerous.
+Many low-pH liquids (AKA acids) are perfectly natural and safe.

 Is Low pH Safe for Drinking Water?

-The pH of water isn’t a quality that’s regulated by the Environmental Protection Agency (EPA).
+Water pH isn’t a quality regulated by the Environmental Protection Agency (EPA).
 Generally, however, the agency recommends that water supplies should fall between 6.5 and 8.5 pH.
+Water that falls outside those ranges isn’t necessarily unsafe.
+But it might taste unpleasant or be corrosive to plumbing systems and appliances.

-When water tests below 6.5 pH, it could be an indicator that pollutants are present in the water.
-Lower pH isn’t an issue itself– but certain pollutants that enter the water as a result of its corrosive properties can make the water unsafe to drink.
+When water tests below 6.5 pH, it could indicate that pollutants are present in the water.
+Lower pH isn’t an issue, but certain pollutants that enter the water due to its corrosive properties can make the water unsafe to drink.
+As water becomes more acidic, it leaches metal ions from pipes, plumbing fixtures, and aquifers.
+Too many heavy metals, like copper and lead, can make your water unsafe to drink.

 What Causes Acidic Water?

+So, if water is naturally neutral, how does it change into acidic water?
+Several sources, including acid rain, certain rock formations, and plant decomposition, can cause low-pH water.
 However, acidic water can also be caused by chemical runoff and other pollution.
-Low pH water may be found near power plants, landfills, mining sites, and large animal farms.
+Low-pH water may be found near power plants, landfills, mining sites, and large animal farms.

 What Are the Signs of Acidic Water?